 In fact, the V-8 version of the Jaguar in the early 1950s was capable of producing 180 horsepower.
 This was not only a milestone for the automobile industry, but that amount of power was practically unheard of during that time period.

 There has also recently been a release of the Hemi engine in a Dodge vehicle.
 The Dodge Magnum in 2003 was released with Hemi engine heads that deliver more than 340 horsepower to the engine.

 This 5.7 liter V-8 makes use of the famous hemispherical heads.
 The Dodge Magnum also uses two spark plugs for each cylinder, which also increases the engine’s performance.

-All in all, the Hemi engine has long been a popular engine for automobiles and it is a symbol of one of the revolutions in the automobile industry that came about in the mid-1900’s.
-The model and theory of the Hemi engine is still used today, but with even more power than before!
+All in all, the Hemi engine has long been a popular engine for automobiles and it is a symbol of one of the revolutions in the automobile industry that came about in the mid-1900s.
+The model and theory of the Hemi engine are still used today, but with even more power than before!

 Pros and Cons

 With the many advantages of the Hemi engine, it would seem like everyone should use it.
 Yet, that isn’t the case.
 Why?
 It has several disadvantages.